Trinitro21/tpv/README.md

 	Possibilities are `circle` and `square`.
 	Determines what shape the trail points should be if trailshape is 1.
 	Default is `circle`.
+* `releasedecay`
+	How many milliseconds to shrink the touch shape for when a touch is released.
+	Default is 0.
 * `edgeswipethreshold`
 	How far away from the edges of the screen a touch has to start to be considered an edge swipe.
 	Default is 1.